avivharuzi/mwc-browser/packages/mwc-browser/README.md

 import { mwcBrowser } from 'mwc-browser';

 const channelConnection = mwcBrowser<string>('my-channel-name', {
-  pingTimer: 500, // The time to make ping.
+  pingTimer: 500, // The iterable time to make ping.
-  zombiesTimer: 500, // The time to search for zombie connection.
+  zombiesTimer: 500, // The iterable time to search for zombie channel connections.
-  managerTimer: 1000, // The time to look for manager if possible.
+  managerTimer: 1000, // The iterable time to look for channel connection to be manager if possible.
   maxLife: 3000, // The max life time to decide if channel connection is zombie if not responded.
   isEmitMessageToSelf: false, // If you want to get the message you sent to your self from onMessage event.
 });